 How can a millet pillow help you?
 Have you been sitting at your desk all day?
 Then your neck and back can hurt quickly.
 Rescue comes in the form of massages, relaxation sports such as yoga, or a hot water bottle.
 What many do not know: You can “sleep away” the tension with a millet pillow that replaces the regular pillow on days with neck pain.
-The best: A millet pillow warms and relaxes other painful parts of the body, such as the stomach.
+The best: A millet pillow warms and relaxes other painful body parts, such as the stomach.

 When the pain prevents sleep

 Many know this problem: If you go to bed in the evening, you cannot fall asleep because of pain in your back or another musculoskeletal system.
 Instead, you roll from side to side, and the pillow always seems to be wrong, no matter how you position it.
-The cause is often tension in the head and neck area, problems with the back or shoulders, or rigid neck.
+The cause is often tension in the head and neck area, problems with the back or shoulders, or a rigid neck.
 The millet pillow has been used to treat such complaints for several years.
-It is a beautiful place to relax on, and in a slightly warmed-up form, it can relieve tension pain.
+It is a beautiful place to relax and can relieve tension and pain in a slightly warmed-up form.

-The millet pillow proves that they can also be real remedies for physical complaints.
+The millet pillow proves they can also be real remedies for physical complaints.

 Millet pillow miracle cure: Our ancestors already knew